chujacky/restaurantsCarousel/README.md

-# Project Name

-> Restaurants Carousel
+# Restaurants Carousel

+>
+This is a front-end recreation of the restuarant recommendation component on Grubhub, designed to maintain all original functionality and mimic the style from the original component.

 ## Table of Contents